-Returning late Saturday from his first foreign trip as president, Trump geared up to combat concerns over advisers' ties to Russia, including explosive reports about Jared Kushner, his indispensable aide-de-camp.
+After returning late Saturday from his first foreign trip as president, Trump geared up to combat concerns over his advisers' ties to Russia, including explosive reports about Jared Kushner, his indispensable aide-de-camp.

 Trump was meeting with attorneys at the White House on Sunday, presumably over the latest development in the long-running Russia intelligence saga, news reports said.

-Trump, who had been uncharacteristically quiet on Twitter during his nine-day trip abroad, resumed his favorite past-time with fury on Sunday, dismissing allegations of Russia ties as "fake news" and "fabricated lies."
+Trump, who had been uncharacteristically quiet on Twitter during his nine-day trip abroad, furiously dismissed the allegations of Russia ties as "fake news" and "fabricated lies."

 "Whenever you see the words 'sources say' in the fake news media, and they don't mention names it is very possible that those sources don't exsist but are made up by fake news writers. #FakeNews is the enemy!" the US leader wrote, spelling errors and all.

-The administration had hoped Trump's nine-day turn in the international spotlight would offer a respite from relentless coverage of an ever-widening probe into Russian meddling in last year's election and possible collusion by the Trump campaign -- with its endless barrage of newspaper scoops and explosive revelations.
+The administration had hoped Trump's nine-day turn in the international spotlight would offer a respite from relentless coverage of an ever-widening probe into Russian meddling in last year's election and possible collusion by the Trump campaign.

-However, the eve of his return brought the biggest story to date: A Washington Post report Friday about Kushner's alleged proposal to the Russians to create a secret channel out of earshot of US spymasters.
+However, the eve of his return brought the biggest story to date: A Washington Post report about Kushner's alleged proposal to the Russians to create a secret channel out of the reach of US spymasters.

-The talks between Kushner and the Russians, if confirmed, raise new questions about the Trump team's relationship with Moscow, which US intelligence agencies say tried to sway the November election in Trump's favor.
+The talks between Kushner and the Russians, if confirmed, would raise new questions about the Trump team's relationship with Moscow, which US intelligence agencies say tried to sway the November election in the property tycoon's favor.

-Meanwhile, a parade of senior Republicans appeared on US airwaves on Sunday to tamp down the story's significance, some saying it was not all that unusual to seek to establish "back channel" ties with a foreign government.
+Meanwhile, a parade of senior administration officials tried to downplay the story, saying it was not all that unusual to establish "back-channel" ties with a foreign government.

 Trump's National Security Advisor H.R.
 McMaster refused to talk about the allegations, but said that generally speaking, "we have back-channel communication with a number of countries...
 I would not be concerned about it."

-His comments were echoed by the administration's Homeland Security Secretary John Kelly.
+His comments were echoed by Homeland Security Secretary John Kelly.

-"It's both normal in my opinion and acceptable," he told ABC television on Sunday.
+"It's both normal in my opinion and acceptable," he told ABC News on Sunday.

-"Any way that you can communicate with people, particularly organizations that are maybe not particularly friendly to us, is a good thing and, again, it comes back to whatever the communication is, comes back into the government and shared across the government so it's not a bad thing to have multiple communication lines to any government," he said.
+"Any way that you can communicate with people, particularly organizations that are maybe not particularly friendly to us, is a good thing...", he said.

 Kushner made his secret communications proposal on December 1 or 2 at Trump Tower in New York, according to intercepts of Russian communications reviewed by US officials, the Post reported late Friday.